kizu/kizu.ru/src/posts/2017-11-28-flexible-overflow/index.en.md

 But should we rely on JS or look at our news feeds in anticipation of Container Queries all the time?
 What if CSS is already powerful enough to solve some of the potential Container Queries use cases right now?
 What if CSS could even solve some of the responsive cases that even Container Queries probably couldn't solve[^queryless]?

-[^queryless]: Very often we don't know the dimensions we could rely on, even on per-component basis, so _queries_ not always could help us, and we need to learn how to use more complex CSS to achieve what we want. <!-- align="end" -->
+[^queryless]: Very often we don't know the dimensions we could rely on, even on per-component basis, so _queries_ not always could help us, and we need to learn how to use more complex CSS to achieve what we want. <!-- span="4" offset="4" -->

 Today I'll present you with one of those cases.